Parking Regulations & Citations

 All employees with Manhattan College parking permits may park in the Kelly Commons, Draddy, GPAC, Lower Forecourt, Jasper, RLC and Broadway Garage parking facilities.
 See posted parking lot operating hours.
 The College reserves the right to restrict parking to accommodate special events on campus.
-Employees without 24-hr permits who intend to remain on campus past 2 a.m. are required to obtain a temporary overnight permit through their online parking account.
+Employees without 24-hr permits who intend to remain on campus past 2 a.m.
+(Broadway Garage only) are required to obtain a temporary overnight permit through their online parking account.

 All students with Manhattan College parking permits may park in Kelly Commons, 240th Street, and the Broadway Garage parking facilities.
 See posted parking lot operating hours.
-From 4:30 p.m. to 2 a.m., students with permits are authorized to park in faculty and staff areas (excluding spaces with "reserved" signs posted).
+From 4:30 p.m. to 11 p.m., students with permits are authorized to park in faculty and staff areas (excluding spaces with "reserved" signs posted).
 The College reserves the right to restrict parking to accommodate special events on campus.
-Commuter students with permits who intend to remain on campus past 2 a.m. are required to obtain a temporary overnight permit through their online parking account.
+Commuter students with permits who intend to remain on campus past 2 a.m.
+(Broadway Garage only) are required to obtain a temporary overnight permit through their online parking account.

 Temporary Permits & Parking Permit Decals